AyonRRahman/Thesis/README.md

 ```bash
 run the crop_and_downscale_colmap_undistorted_image() function in utils.data.py to prepare the the Eiffel-Tower dataset for training.
 ```
+Create the ground truth trajectory using utils.utils.export_trajectory() function in the kitty format.

 Or undistort using opencv to keep the image dimension same and prepare for training:
 ```bash
 cd data